 Top tip

-Turn the heat up and down to moderate how browned the shallots get and how quickly.
-What we don't want is for them to be burnt on the outside and still raw and crispy on in the inside!
-A slow and steady caramelisation is ideal.
+Turn the heat up and down (between low heat and medium-high heat) to moderate how browned the shallots get and how quickly.
+What we don't want is for them to be burnt on the outside and still raw and crispy on the inside!
+A slow and steady caramelization is ideal.

 Caramelised Balsamic Shallots